The Reading Brain

 Why do some students can't learn how to read and spell as others do?

-Why some smart students have trouble reading and cannot comprehend what they read
+Why do some smart students have trouble reading and cannot comprehend what they read

 How to help struggling readers acquire reading, spelling, and comprehension skills?